alousta/techexchange2025/ollama-webui-main/README.Part2.md

 ### **1\.
 Create a Knowledge Base**

+All instructions below are followed in the video Adding "MFT RAG to Your Local LLM.mp4".
+Please watch it and follow on.

 A knowledge base is where you'll store all the documents you want your LLM to "know" about.

 * On the left sidebar of the OpenWebUI interface, click **Workspace**.